Guides and Tutorials

 The Printing Process

-Daily, weekly, and bi-monthly accounts can get a quicker turnaround time for Classic orders only.
+Daily, weekly, and bi-monthly accounts can get a quicker turnaround time.
 We would put you on a printing schedule, so as long as we have your PDF the day before you are scheduled to print, your order will print and ship according to a set schedule.
 Please contact Customer Service to set this up.

 Be aware of our turnaround times before you begin.
 In all cases, our worst case scenarios require that you have your order in 2 weeks before you need it.
 In most cases, you will receive your newspaper well before that time, but with printing demands and shipping transit times, we recommend that you order 14 days before you actually need it.

 A web-press is deigned to print from a large roll of newsprint instead of individual sheets.
 It is cut after printing.
 There is no relation at all to the internet.
-The offset lithographic process is employed by web presses, but in such a way as to make the speed far superior to that of sheet-fed methods.
-Typically web printing is for large quantities and is the method used for our Classic orders.
+The offset lithographic process is employed by web-presses, but in such a way as to make the speed far superior to that of sheet-fed methods.
+Typically web printing is for large quantities.

-The pricing pages have shipping calculators available to help you calculate your shipping.
-If the UPS shipping exceeds $100 you may request a drop ship quote--also from the pricing pages.
-For Impact pricing, Click Here.
-For Classic pricing, Click Here.
+The pricing page has a shipping calculator available to help you calculate your shipping.
+If the UPS shipping exceeds $150 you may request a drop ship quote--also from the pricing pages.

 UPS Shipping: UPS does not necessarily deliver on weekends.
 This means that Next Day Air and 2nd Day Air may not be delivered until Monday.